 This goes perfectly with my Austrian dessert Kaiserschmarrn pancakes.

 Austrian ski food doesn’t get much naughtier than this; say hello to the macaroni & cheese of Austria.

-This hearty dish tastes especially good after a walk in the crisp mountain air.
+Kasespatzle is a hearty dish that tastes especially good after a walk in the crisp mountain air.